 Both websites are monsters in the online voice over casting world, and head to head, they both put up a good fight.

-With that being said, both have there good points and bad points.
+With that being said, both have their good points and bad points for voice over talent websites.

 My hope through this article is that you have got a good look at Voices.com compared to Voice123.